Panthers Super Bowl 58 Odds: November 29, 2023

 Panthers Super Bowl FAQs

-The Carolina Panthers odds to win the Super Bowl are at +20000, according to DraftKings Sportsbook.
-Using implied probability, this gives the Panthers an approximate 0.5% chance to win Super Bowl 58, ranking tied for third-longest among NFL teams and last among teams in the NFC South.
+The Carolina Panthers odds to win the Super Bowl are at +100000, according to DraftKings Sportsbook.
+Using implied probability, this gives the Panthers an approximate 0.1% chance to win Super Bowl 58, ranking tied for longest odds among NFL teams and longest among teams in the NFC South.

-The Carolina Panthers odds to win the NFC Championship Game are at +10000, implying a 1% chance to win the NFC conference.
-This ranks 15th among teams within the NFC Conference, ahead of just the Arizona Cardinals at +20000 odds.
+The Carolina Panthers odds to win the NFC Championship Game are at +100000, implying a 0.1% chance to win the NFC conference.
+These are now the longest odds among the 16 teams within the NFC Conference.
+While the Panthers are not officially ruled out of winning the conference, it is virtually impossible right now.

 You can bet on the Panthers to win the Super Bowl at all major sportsbooks, including FanDuel, Caesars, DraftKings, and BetMGM.
 Keep in mind that you must be 21+ to place a bet and be located in a legal betting state.
 Sports betting is legal in North Carolina, though sportsbooks aren't expected to be live until 2024.